LinkedIn seeks wider use with ability to "follow"

+* Bid had been expected in the Finnish sector (Adds Areim detail, bullets, updates shares)

-SAN FRANCISCO Professional social network LinkedIn Corp LNKD.N will let its users "follow" and receive updates from people outside their personal contact list, a move that could entice users to spend more time on its website.
+SAN FRANCISCO Oct 2 Professional social network LinkedIn Corp will let its users "follow" and receive updates from people outside their personal contact list, a move that could entice users to spend more time on its website.

-The new feature, which LinkedIn announced on Tuesday, takes a page from other popular social networks such as Twitter and Facebook Inc (FB.O), where users can check for updates from leaders, celebrities and others with large numbers of followers,
+The new feature, which LinkedIn announced on Tuesday, takes a page from other popular social networks such as Twitter and Facebook Inc, where users can check for updates from leaders, celebrities and others with large numbers of followers,

 Until now, LinkedIn's 175 million-member social network was more closed, mainly serving people who select their own network of business contacts and others, often using it to hunt for jobs.
 Users of LinkedIn could only share information with their immediate circle of contacts on the service.